List of sports venues in Hamilton, Ontario

+Hamilton is home to several sports venues which are used for professional and amateur sports.
+The largest venue in the city is Hamilton Stadium, an outdoor Canadian football and soccer stadium which was built in 2014 and seats approximately 24,000.
+The largest indoor venue is TD Coliseum, a multi-use arena with a capacity of 18,000.

-Two new sports venues opened up in Hamilton, Ontario in 2007-08, both of which are on the McMaster University grounds.
-The first is the $23-million Ronald V. Joyce Stadium, and the second is the $30-million David Braley Athletic Centre.
+Two new sports venues opened up in Hamilton, Ontario in 2007–08, both of which are on the McMaster University grounds.
+The first is the $23-million Ron Joyce Stadium, and the second is the $30-million David Braley Athletic Centre.

-The 6,000-seat Ronald V. Joyce Stadium is primarily a football stadium, with officials at McMaster University suggesting it may be the best soccer venue in the Golden Horseshoe after Toronto's BMO Field.
-It has tried to position the stadium for extensive soccer use.
+The 6,000-seat Ron Joyce Stadium is primarily a football stadium but is also used for soccer.
 Extensive renovations were also done to the gym at the Ivor Wynne Centre.
 Total cost of the upgrades was $54 million.

-Below is a list of sports venues found in Hamilton, Ontario.